zwentt/zwen/teaching.md

 - <a href="https://zwen.shinyapps.io/control_charts_xr/" target="_blank"> Control Chart (X-bar and R Chart) Simulator </a>
 The X-bar and R chart helps you quickly see whether your process mean and standard deviation is stable (in control) or unstable (out of control).

+- <a href="http://www.wentoday.com/downloads/csufresno/om/deming_14_affinity.html" target="_blank"> Deming's 14 Points </a> This tool helps students organize Deming's 14 quality management principles into custom categories using drag-and-drop sticky notes, then export their groupings as a PDF.

 ### Process Analysis

 - <a href="http://wentoday.com/downloads/csufresno/om/flowchart_tool.html" target="_blank">Flow Chart Tool</a>